tcrensink/chat_term/README.md

 ```

 # Usage
-After install (and a new shell session) type `chat` to connect to the TUI.
-Reconnecting to a session is instantaneous.
+Type `chat` after installation and a new terminal session.
+This instantly connects to an existing `chat_term` session (or creates a new one as needed).

 Terminal Commands:
 ```bash